fbpx

 fulva – Latin for yellow, usually a term that means “deep yellow, reddish-yellow, or golden”, which pertains to the attractive reddish-brown colour of the new growth.

-Not considered to be at risk in the wild – but it is rare.
+This species is not considered to be at risk of extinction in the wild – but it is rare.

 NSW Flora Online (PlantNET) – Acacia fulva profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Acacia~fulva